-The Pros and Cons of Marketing Automation [for 2018]
+The Pros and Cons of B2B Marketing Automation

 If you remember when marketing automation first arrived on the scene, you’ll probably recall the almost-euphoric reaction from B2B marketing teams.
 The very idea of fully automated streams of messages was enough to elicit squeals of delight from even the most reserved marketing pros — “All my lead nurturing activities executed automatically, at exactly the right time?
 Where do I sign up?”

-Fast-forward to today, and marketing automation has evolved from a niche gadget to a must-have for any B2B marketing pro’s technology stack.
+Fast-forward to today, and B2B marketing automation has evolved from a niche gadget to a must-have for any respectable technology stack and integrated marketing strategy.

 Just how many of your peers are using marketing automation?
 According to a 2017 study by Act-On and Econsultancy, 53 percent of B2B firms have already automated in some capacity, and 37 percent say they plan to use automation in the future.

 Source: The State of B2B Marketing Automation in 2017, MarketingProfs

 If marketing teams have learned anything over the years in between, it’s that marketing automation is a tool — in itself neither good nor bad — and that using it involves challenges as well as benefits.
 While marketing automation, when used well, offers a tremendous array of benefits (“The Good”), teams cannot afford to ignore the challenges involved in leveraging it (“The Bad”), and the potential disasters that can result when it’s used unwisely (“The Ugly”).
 Let’s take a few moments to explore all three aspects of this game-changing innovation as it expands its footprint in mainstream B2B marketing practices.

 Marketing automation offers a host of benefits, and those who have been using it for a while are no doubt wondering how they ever lived without it.
 Here are a few reasons why: